 Masonry Drill Bit

-Some of the advantages of drilling without hammer function include:
+Some of the advantages of drilling without hammer instead of hammer drilling include:

 - Quieter drilling